 Mother of Learning by nobody103

-Wonderfully well constructed caught-in-a-time-loop story with a familiar yet original fantasy world and magic system.
-The protagonist’s approach to improving himself and solving the mysteries of the situation he finds himself in are exceedingly well thought out and executed, while still containing enough mistakes and setbacks and unexpected surprises to keep things thoroughly entertaining.
+Well constructed caught-in-a-time-loop story with a familiar yet original fantasy world and magic system.
+One of the few stories where even as I personally find the characters lacking, I enjoy the rest so much I’m still reading, as the protagonist’s approach to improving himself and solving the mysteries of the situation he finds himself in are well thought out and executed, while still containing enough mistakes and setbacks and unexpected surprises to keep things entertaining.